gregoryguillou/terraform-api/docs/TUTORIAL.md

 ## Using Consul as a stack example

-The `stack` directory of the project contains a `docker-compose.yml` file that references all the artefacts needed to run and test `lineup`.
+The `stack` directory of the project contains a `docker-compose.yml` file that references all the artefacts needed to run and test `deck`.
 Consul is part of it.
 You should just run that container from there with the command below:

 ```shell